SaundhiKakkar/Banana-Cake/README.md

-So we will be making a simple banana cake with thee following recipe i am sharing.
+So we will be making a simple banana cake with the following recipe i am sharing.
 Surely Try!!!